Mass distribution of Pop III star clusters: A-SLOTH predictions for JWST observability: Parameter studies

-\item{$\boldsymbol{\alpha}_\mathrm{out}$:} The slope of outflow efficiency shows minimal influence on the upper envelope.
+\item{${\alpha}_\mathrm{out}$:} The slope of outflow efficiency shows minimal influence on the upper envelope.
 Although it regulates baryon loss, the most extreme Pop.\ III halos remain luminous across a broad range of feedback scaling laws.

-\item{$\boldsymbol{M}_{\mathrm{out},0}$:} The outflow normalization mass has negligible influence on the H$\alpha$ flux, suggesting that large-scale baryon ejection is less critical for the luminous Pop.~III star-forming halos producing the highest emissions.
+\item{${M}_{\mathrm{out},0}$:} The outflow normalisation mass has negligible influence on the H$\alpha$ flux, suggesting that large-scale baryon ejection is less critical for the luminous Pop.~III star-forming halos producing the highest emissions.

-\item{$\boldsymbol{\eta}_\mathrm{II}$:} The Pop.\ II star formation efficiency weakly affects Pop.\ III H$\alpha$ fluxes, consistent with the model design in which Pop.\ II star formation does not significantly interfere with the earliest metal-free phases dominating this signature.
+\item{${\eta}_\mathrm{II}$:} The Pop.\,II star-formation efficiency has a modest but systematic effect on the Pop.\,III H$\alpha$ flux envelope.
+Larger $\eta_\mathrm{II}$ shifts the envelope upward, most noticeably at $z\gtrsim9-10$, indicating that Pop.\,II-regulated halo conditions (and associated feedback/escape) can indirectly influence the maximum Pop.\,III recombination output.

-\item{$\boldsymbol{\eta}_\mathrm{III}$:} Pop.\ III star formation efficiency is one of the most impactful parameters.
+\item{${\eta}_\mathrm{III}$:} Pop.\ III star formation efficiency is one of the most impactful parameters.
 Increasing $\eta_\mathrm{III}$ boosts stellar mass and H$\alpha$ luminosity, raising the upper flux limit.
-However, the effect saturates at high values, as cold gas is rapidly consumed and further star formation becomes feedback-regulated.
+However, the effect saturates at high values, as the total amount of stars that can form before feedback blows away the remaining halo gas is limited by the availability of cold gas.
+Beyond a certain point, further increasing $\eta_\mathrm{III}$ merely corresponds to converting this cold gas more rapidly into stars and does not result in a larger total mass in Pop.\ III stars.
+Consequently, the impact of varying $\eta_\mathrm{III}$ on the flux is limited: even substantial changes in its value do not translate into orders-of-magnitude changes in the maximum observable H$\alpha$ flux.